digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Next, you will configure and test the CI/CD pipeline for a sample application (the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game))), using Tekton Pipelines and Argo CD.
 You will also learn how to automatically trigger the pipeline on GitHub events (e.g. when pushing commits), using Knative GitHubSource and Tekton EventListeners.

-## Step 7 - Setting Up Your First CI/CD Pipeline Using Tekton and Argo
+## Step 8 - Setting Up Your First CI/CD Pipeline Using Tekton and Argo CD

 In this part, you will set up a Tekton CI/CD Pipeline that builds a Docker image for your custom application using Kaniko, and publishes it to a remote Docker registry.
 Then, the Tekton pipeline will trigger Argo CD to deploy the application to your Kubernetes cluster.
 The web application used in this tutorial is a implementation of the [2048 game](https://en.wikipedia.org/wiki/2048_(video_game)).